grimlucis/rpg-hack/08-tables/03-mutations.md

 139  | Flame Hair.
 Your facial hair becomes fire.
 It doesn't burn you.
 Casts light as a candle.
 140  | Wheels.
 Your legs are replaced with iron cart wheels. +4 Movement.
 141  | Immortal Arm.
 One of your arms is completely immune to all damage. +2 Defense.
 142  | Soul Eviction.
 Body is taken over by a spirit, spell, or ghost.
-Reroll Wis, Int, Cha.
+Reroll Wil, Tal, Cha.
 Become weirder.
 143  | Powerful Name.
 Whenever you say it, an unseen chorus repeats it.
 144  | Second Life.
 The first time you die, you will lurch into undead life for 6hrs.
 10 HP, cannot heal.
 145  | Miser.
 Must Save to spend money.
 Can try again in 6hrs.